Obie Patterson: Political career

 Patterson was a member of House of Delegates from January 11, 1995, and to January 10, 2007.
 He served as the Chair of the Legislative Black Caucus of Maryland from 2002 to 2004.
 In 2006, Patterson unsuccessfully ran for Maryland Senate in District 26, losing to former state Delegate C. Anthony Muse in the Democratic primary by a 55%-45% margin.

 In 2010, Patterson was elected to serve on the Prince George's County Council in District 8.
 Termed out of running for re-election, he ran for the Maryland Senate in 2018, seeking to succeed C. Anthony Muse, who decided against running for another term to run for county executive of Prince George's County.

 In September 2018, the Prince George's County Republican Party filed an ethics complaint against Patterson, claiming that his county government staff used a government email address to distribute an invitation to a reception featuring Democratic gubernatorial nominee Ben Jealous.
 He won the general election in November 2018 with 92.5 percent of the vote and was sworn in on January 9, 2019.
-Later that month, President of the Maryland Senate Thomas V. Miller Jr. appointed Patterson to serve as the deputy majority whip of the Senate Democratic Caucus.
+Later that month, President of the Maryland Senate Thomas V. Miller Jr. appointed Patterson to serve as the deputy majority whip of the Maryland Senate Democratic Caucus.

 On April 6, 2022, he announced that he would not seek re-election to the Maryland Senate.